Multiscale network renormalization: scale-invariance without geometry: Annealed fitness

-Notably, a unique property of the annealed case is that renormalization represents not only a \emph{semi-group} proceeding bottom-up from the $0$-graph to higher levels as in usual schemes, but also a \emph{group}: it can proceed top-down as well, by resolving the $0$-graph into a graph with any number of nodes bigger than $N_0$, indefinitely and in a scale-invariant manner.
+Notably, a unique property of the annealed case is that the renormalization procedure defines not only a \emph{semi-group} proceeding bottom-up from the $0$-graph to higher levels as in usual schemes, but also a \emph{group}: it can proceed top-down as well, by resolving the $0$-graph into a graph with any number of nodes bigger than $N_0$, indefinitely and in a scale-invariant manner.
 This possibility is ensured by the fact that stable distributions are \emph{infinitely divisible}, i.e. they can be expressed as the probability distribution of the sum of an arbitrary number of i.id. random variables from the same family.
-This property implies that we can disaggregate each $l$-node (including $l=0$) with fitness $x_{i_l}$ into any desired number of $(l-1)$-nodes, each with its own fitness.
-This possibility allows us to perform the \emph{upscaling} of the network, in a way that is conceptually similar to, but physically different from, the approach in Ref.~\cite{upscaling} (which assumes a geometric embedding of nodes).
-We can therefore attach no particular meaning to the level $l=0$ and consider any `negative' level $m<0$ (stretching all the way down to $m=-\infty$) as well, provided that the (ultrametric) distances between all pairs of $m$-nodes are given and consistent with the higher-level ones, i.e. such that $f(d_{i_l,j_l})=f(d_{i_m,j_m})$ whenever $i_l=\mathbf{\Omega}_{l-1}\cdots\mathbf{\Omega}_m(i_m)$ and $j_l=\mathbf{\Omega}_{l-1}\cdots\mathbf{\Omega}_m(j_m)$ for all $l> m$.
+This property implies that we can disaggregate each $\ell$-node (including $\ell=0$) with fitness $x_{i_\ell}$ into any desired number of $(\ell-1)$-nodes, each with its own fitness.

+This possibility allows us to perform the \emph{fine-graining} of the network, in a way that is conceptually similar to, but physically different from, the \emph{upscaling} approach in Ref.~\cite{upscaling} (which assumes a geometric embedding of nodes).
+We can therefore attach no particular meaning to the level $\ell=0$ and consider any `negative' level $m<0$ (stretching all the way down to $m=-\infty$) as well, provided that the (ultrametric) distances between all pairs of $m$-nodes are given and consistent with the higher-level ones, i.e. such that $f(d_{i_\ell,j_\ell})=f(d_{i_m,j_m})$ whenever $i_\ell=\mathbf{\Omega}_{\ell-1}\cdots\mathbf{\Omega}_m(i_m)$ and $j_\ell=\mathbf{\Omega}_{\ell-1}\cdots\mathbf{\Omega}_m(j_m)$ for all $\ell> m$.
 Clearly, this requirement is always ensured in two notable cases: \emph{i)} if distances are ultrametric and the associated dendrogram is used to define which $m$-nodes branch into which $(m-1)$-nodes as we go deeper in the hierarchy of partitions; \emph{ii)} in the distance-free case $f\equiv 1$.
-We consider the latter an instructive example and discuss it below.
+We consider the latter an instructive example and discuss it explicitly in the rest of this section.